spatie/laravel-tags/docs/introduction.md

 This package offers taggable behaviour for your models.
 After the package is installed the only thing you have to do is to add the `HasTags` trait to an Eloquent model to make it taggable.

-But we didn't stop with the regular tagging capabilities you find in every package.
+We didn't stop with the regular tagging capabilities you find in every package.
 Laravel Tags comes with batteries included.
 Out of the box it has support for [translating tags](/laravel-tags/v2/advanced-usage/adding-translations), [multiple tag types](/laravel-tags/v2/advanced-usage/using-types) and [sorting capabilities](/laravel-tags/v2/advanced-usage/sorting-tags).

 Here are some code examples: